 - 2. CKEn signal is input level when commands are provided, CKEn-1 signal is input level one clock before the commands are provided. - 3.
 This is the state of the banks designated by BA0, BA1 signals. - 4.
-Device state is Full Page Burst operation, which is not supported on this device. - 5.
 Power Down Mode can not entry in the burst cycle.
+When this command is asserted in the burst mode cycle the device is in clock suspend mode.

-Address Input for Mode Set (Mode Register Operation)
+Address Inputs for Mode Register Set Operation